Rosuav/ThirdSquare/README.md

 this kind of attack.
 None whatsoever.
 All they'll do is let you dispute charges after the event, and maybe, if you fill out the three-page form, and if you're not found to have been careless with your card, they'll reverse the transaction for you.
-So the question is: Are we content with bank-level security, or do we want something better?
+For the present, we will content ourselves with merely bank-level security, leaving open the possibility of improving on this later.

 Per-card vs per-account credits
 -------------------------------